 - Unvaccinated Students Arriving After the first week of the term: If you are planning for a delayed arrival to campus, please email NU-COVID-Testing-Support@northwestern.edu to inform them of your late arrival.
 They will document an exception to exempt you from testing during the time you are away.
 You also need to get tested on your first day back, or the first day the testing center opens.

-- Unvaccinated Students Needing to Temporarily Leave Campus During the Term: If you need to temporarily leave campus during the quarter, please email NU-COVID-Testing-Support@northwestern.edu to inform them of your trip.
+- Unvaccinated Students Needing to Temporarily Leave Campus During the Term: If you need to temporarily leave campus during the quarter, please email NU-COVID-Testing-Support@northwestern.edu to inform them of your absence.
 They will document an exception for you to exempt you from testing during the time you are away.
 Upon your return to campus or the Evanston area, you need to get tested on your first day back, or the first day the testing center opens, then follow your typical testing protocol.

 - Unvaccinated Students Permanently Leaving Campus Prior to the End of the Term: If you permanently leave campus prior to the end of the term, please email NU-COVID-Testing-Support@northwestern.edu to inform them that you will no longer be on campus.
 They will document an exception to exempt you from testing since you are no longer on campus.

-- If you are unvaccinated and living on campus and/or taking an in-person class, you are expected to take two Abbott rapid antigen tests weekly.
+- If you are unvaccinated and living on campus and/or taking an in-person class, you are expected to take two in-person Abbott rapid antigen tests weekly.
 If you are in a residence hall or taking in-person classes and are unable to test at any point, please email NU-COVID-Testing-Support@northwestern.edu with your NetID to request an exception.

 - Compliance: Students who fail to abide by these guidelines or testing protocol will face sanctions up to and including suspension or expulsion.